-By now, you’re learning that online learning, aka elearning, is not as easy as it sounds.
+College students including adult learners have learned by now that online learning, aka elearning, is not as easy as it sounds.
 As a matter of fact, many of you are probably wishing for the return of classroom, face to face instruction.

 This pandemic has taken an incredible toll on all aspects of life as we knew it.

 Returning to “normal” academic classroom life appears not to be happening anytime soon.

 In the meantime, you’ve discovered that to be an effective e-learner, you need to know not only how to write and communicate clearly, but also how to participate in an interactive, online learning environment.